Review · Diets & Weight Loss

 - 1 source attached

-What Viva Slim is, in plain terms
+What Viva Slim is, in one sentence.

 What you actually get